Rajesh2015/ml-boilerplate/README.md

 ## Future plans
+* Find a way to deal with HOST_IP in .env file
 * Add boilerplate for running tests locally and through continuous integration.
 * Add boilerplate for configuring production-ready settings and deployment.
+* Add boilerplate for database migrations and get API data from PostgreSQL
+* Add a predict endpoint to th API and send input data to the model
+* Add a beautiful frontend template
+* Find a simple sample model

 ## License